How to List Education on a Resume (Examples & Complete Guide)

 Showcase your education section at the top of your resume, directly below your contact information and above your resume objective.

-If you are in high school, include your current high school name and where it is located, your expected graduation date, and your GPA under education on your resume.
+If you’re in high school, include your current high school name and where it’s located, your expected graduation date, and your GPA under education on your resume.

-Here is an example of what to put for education on a resume if you are still in high school:
+Here’s an example of how to list education on your resume if you are still in high school:

 EDUCATION